jmloudis/JokesApp/README.md

 # JokesApp
-This is a simple C# Application using ASP.Net Core MVC
+This is a simple CRUD C# Application using ASP.Net Core MVC